 Together, we have over 60 years of legal practice experience.
 We have been admitted to practice in Colorado and federal courts in the United States.

-If you need a Pueblo dog attack injuries lawyer, contact us at (719) 225-1737 or visit our location today.
+If you need a Pueblo dog attack injuries lawyer, contact us at (888) 668-1182 or visit one of our offices.
 If you can’t come to us, we are happy to come to you.
-Contact us today and get a free consultation.
+Contact us today for a free consultation.